MichaelSchneeberger/rxbp/README.md

-Similar to an RxPY Observable, a *Flowable* implements a `subscribe` method, which is a mechanism that allows to describe a data flow from its source to some sink.
+Similar to an RxPY Observable, a *Flowable* implements a `subscribe` method, which is a mechanism that allows to describe a data flow from its source to a sink.
 The description is done with *rxbp* operators exposed by `rxbp.op`.

 Like in functional programming, usings *rxbp* operators does not create any mutable states, but rather concatenates functions